-Khamba Baba or the Heliodorus Pillar is a stone column located just 4 kilometre away from the Vidisha Railway Station.
-It is a monolithic free standing column which bears an inscription stating that it was raised to honour Vasudeva, the God of Gods, by Heliodorus.
+Khamba Baba or Heliodorus pillar is a stone column located just 4 km away from the Vidisha railway station.
+It is a monolithic free-standing column which bears an inscription stating that it was raised to honour Vasudeva, the God of Gods, by Heliodorus.

-Heliodorous is believed to be the first the earliest foreigner to be converted into Vaishnavism.
-During the reign of Greek King Antialcidas, he sent Dion’s son Heliodorus as a personal ambassador to the Sunga court at Vidisha.
-This information is included in the inscription on this Garuda Pillar locally known as Khamba Baba.
+Heliodorus is believed to be the first and the earliest foreigner to be converted into Vaishnavism.
+During the reign of Greek king Antialcidas, he sent Dion’s son Heliodorus as a personal ambassador to the Sunga court at Vidisha.
+This information is included in the inscription on this Garuda pillar locally known as Khamba Baba.
 The pillar is a favourite deity of the Bhois and Dhimars in the region.